 Learning Ideas for The Roman Colosseum

 — As soon as I read this book with my children, I thought it would be the perfect book to Notebook through.
-If you’re not familiar with Deborah Reed’s Notebooking Pages, you’re missing out!
+If you’re not familiar with Deborah Reed’s Productive Homeschooling (formerly Notebooking Pages), you’re missing out!
 We’ve used them off and on for years, and they are a neat concept.
-Click here for the link to all of the Ancient Rome pages and click here for the link to Vespasian and the Colosseum.

 You might have to have an account to view and download the free sections of the Notebooking Pages.

 — Take a virtual tour (this is neat!) using Google Arts & Culture walk through the Colosseum..

 — Draw the Roman Colosseum using this free step-by-step art tutorial.

 — Make a list of people referenced in the book.
 Then choose one or two and research them.
 Take a look at this biography report form for some guidance in coaching your child.